5 days and over 90 kilometers. Over a mountain pass and down to the jungle, we followed the famous Salkantay route to the ancient city of the Incas.

 Solid couple hours of sleep on a bus before we arrived at the small town of Mollepata.
 We had a simple breakfast before continuing.
 After a short but wild bus ride along the curvy roads on the steep mountainsides, we stopped into a spot were was a pack of horses and donkeys waiting for us.
 We could each give something worth 5 kilos for them to carry.

 We had a group of 12 people, a local guide, a horseman and three cooks.

 We had an easy first leg of the journey.
 Four hours of walking high on the mountainside with views over the valley.
 Sun was up and the weather was warm.
 After an hour or so, we were able to see the tiny town of Soraypampa waiting for us in the distance.
 We were going to camp there for the night.

-Soraypampa is in the altitude of 3800 meters a.s.l.
-Climatizing is important when you arrive in Cusco (3400 m) and few people had minor problems on the evening.
-This is why they skipped the extra trek to Laguna Humantay in the afternoon.
+Soraypampa is in the altitude of 3800 meters asl Acclimatising is important when you arrive in Cusco (3400 m).
+Few people had minor problems on the evening and they had to skip the extra trek to Laguna Humantay in the afternoon.

 After lunch, we took the extra challenge to visit the beautiful glacial lake Humantay close by.
 Like I said, it is very close by but 400 meters higher so it took us three hours in total to visit it from Soraypampa.
 You can read more about Laguna Humantay from Glacial Lake High in the Andes.

 I slept like a rock.
 I heard some of us were not so fortunate.
 Some were feeling so cold that couldn’t sleep or had problems with the altitude.
 When I got up early, before the sun again, the mist was covering the fields around the town.
 Our cooks brought us some warm coca tea to start the day followed up by a proper breakfast later.

 The surrounding mountains looked so beautiful wrapped with an early morning mist, while sun trying to reach its first rays to this tiny far-off village high in the Andes.